-- To make sure that the environment of the jar is saturated with solvent vapors, a paper impregnated in mobile phase is set to the walls.
+- To make sure that the environment of the jar is saturated with solvent vapours, a paper impregnated in the mobile phase is set to the walls.

 - Close the jar.

-- Apply sample to the paper with the help of capillary tube.
+- Apply sample to the paper with the help of a capillary tube.